ErikdeJager/express_template/README.md

 1. Run `npm install` to install the necessary dependencies.
 2. Run `npm run test` to run tests (this will automatically run `npm run build`).
 3. Run `npm run serve` to build and start the project.
 You can also run `npm run start` to start the project without rebuilding.
+4. Run `npm run docker` to start a local postgresql database

 ## How it works